-For a detailed discussion of how to optimise the number of frames in an experimental acquisition for a fixed electron-dose budget, see the manuscript (Lewys Jones et al., 2017)
+For a detailed discussion of how to optimise the number of frames in an experimental acquisition for a fixed electron-dose budget, see the manuscript [4]

 In addition to specifying the number of images, the user should choose whether to write the images individually to disk or to display the images as a single stack (as slice data).
 In general, a single stacked image is more convenient.
 However, if recording very large images, or an extremely large number of frames it may be preferable to write directly to disk.